 My inspiration for this dessert came from one my mom made growing up that I loved.
 Her recipe used Danish Dessert (a box gelatin mix that can really only be found in Utah), and it used Dream Whip.
 I wanted to make the dessert completely from scratch, and what started as a total experiment, turned into a complete success!

 The result is out-of-this-world delicious!
 The BEST little Raspberry Pie Bars ever!
 I kept the leftovers in the fridge and we enjoyed them for days.
 This dessert is seriously delicious!
 It looks beautiful and tastes amazing.

 - 1 cup butter , cold, diced

-- ½ cup brown sugar
+- 1/2 cup light brown sugar

 - ½ cup pecans

-- 1 (8oz) block cream cheese , room temperature
+- 8 ounces cream cheese , room temperature

 - 1 cup powdered sugar

-- 1 tsp vanilla
+- 1 teaspoon vanilla extract

-- 2/3 cup heavy cream
+- 2/3 cup heavy whipping cream

-- 2 Tbsp granulated sugar
+- 2 Tablespoons granulated sugar

-- 3 tsp cornstarch
+- 3 teaspoons cornstarch

 - 2/3 cup cold water

 - 3 heaping cups raspberries (fresh or frozen)